bsherman/ublue-custom/README.md

   - `just distrobox-debian`
   - `just distrobox-opensuse`
   - `just distrobox-ubuntu`
-- `just setup-flatpaks` - Install a selection of flatpaks, use this section to add your own apps
+  - `just setup-flatpaks` - Install a selection of flatpaks (in my case, usually on parents' laptops but not kids')
+  - `just setup-media-flatpaks` - Install Audacity, Inkscape, Kdenlive, Krita, and OBS
+  - `just setup-other-flatpaks` - Install misc stuff mostly used only by me amongst my family
+  - `just setup-gaming-educational` - Install kid friendly drawing, math, programming, and typing games
+  - `just setup-gaming-light` - Install simple games like crosswords, solitaire(cards), mines, bejeweled/tetris clones
+  - `just setup-gaming-linux` - Install Linux/Tux games plus a Tron/lightcycle game
+  - `just setup-gaming-minecraft` - Install PrismLauncher (Minecraft for Java) and Bedrock Edition launcher
-- `just setup-gaming` - Install Steam, Heroic Game Launcher, OBS Studio, Discord, Boatswain, Bottles, and ProtonUp-Qt.
+  - `just setup-gaming-serious` - Install Steam, Heroic Game Launcher, Bottles, and community builds of Proton.
 MangoHud is installed and enabled by default, hit right Shift-F12 to toggle
   - `just update` - Update rpm-ostree, flatpaks, and distroboxes in one command

 Check the [just website](https://just.systems) for tips on modifying and adding your own recipes.